D Line (Los Angeles Metro): Station listing

+The following table lists the stations (including the future 7 stations) of the D Line, from west to east:

 Ridership

-The D Line is utilized mainly as a downtown shuttle on its shared segment with the B Line.
+The D Line is used mainly as a downtown shuttle on its shared segment with the B Line.
 The stub between Vermont and Western has very low ridership.
-According to Metro, the stub is operating 11% complete during peak hours and even lower at other times.
+According to Metro, the stub is operating at a peak utilization of 11%.

 History

 The current D Line is the product of a long-term plan to connect Downtown Los Angeles to central and western portions of the city with a subway system.
 Original proposals in the 1980s had the subway line running down Wilshire Boulevard to Fairfax Avenue and then north to the San Fernando Valley.
 Residents in some parts of the city bitterly opposed the subway.
 A 1985 methane explosion at a Ross Dress for Less clothing store near Fairfax gave Rep. Henry Waxman, who represented the Fairfax District, a reason to derail the project that was opposed by his constituents by prohibiting tunneling in an alleged "methane zone" west of Western on Wilshire.

 The groundbreaking for the first segment of the subway was held on September 29, 1986, on the site of the future Civic Center/Grand Park station.
 Today's D Line was built in two minimum operating segments: